Jocefynerooot/cpp_course/Basics/readme.md

 ##### Checking Some Cases
 1. can we use only if --> yes
-3. can we use else if without if --> no
 ```cpp
 int x = 12;
 int y = 43;